Prapthi564/MCW-App-modernization/Hands-on lab/migrate-db.md

-# Exercise 3: Migrate the On-prem Database to Azure and configure it with your App service.
+# Exercise 3: Migrate the On-prem Database to Azure and configure it with your App service

 Duration: 80 minutes